DevasenaInupakutika/2014-06-25-Reading/Python-Unit-Testing/tutorial.md

 A Unit Testing Example
 ----------------------

-We'll practice unit testing using a function that we've already written to extract the mean number of animals seen per sighting from a csv file.
+We'll practice unit testing using a function to extract the mean number of Biosignatures seen on MARS per sighting from a csv file.
 First, let's place this function in an external module.
 To do this, copy the code below into a text file in this directory, and name it `mean_sightings.py`.

 	import matplotlib.mlab as ml
 	import numpy as np

-	def get_sightings(filename, focusanimal):
+	def get_sightings(filename, focusbiosig):

 		# Load table
 		tab = ml.csv2rec(filename)

-		# Find number of records and total count of animals seen
+		# Find number of records and total count of biosignatures seen
-		isfocus = (tab['animal'] == focusanimal)
+		isfocus = (tab['BioSignature'] == focusbiosig)
 		totalrecs = np.sum(isfocus)
 		meancount = np.mean(tab['count'][isfocus])

-		# Return num of records and animals seen
+		# Return num of records and biosignatures seen
 		return totalrecs, meancount

-This function uses boolean arrays to calculate the total number of records and mean number of animals per sighting for the focus animal.
+This function uses boolean arrays to calculate the total number of records and mean number of biosignatures per sighting for the focus biosignature.

 To confirm that everything's working correctly, open up a new IPython notebook (in this same directory) and run the following in a cell:

 	from mean_sightings import get_sightings
-	print get_sightings('sightings_tab_sm.csv', 'Owl')
+	print get_sightings('sightings_tab_sm.csv', 'Water')

-This should give you the correct answer for the Owl (check to make sure by looking at the raw data file and counting by hand).
+This should give you the correct answer for the Water (check to make sure by looking at the raw data file and counting by hand).

 Now that we have the function in a module, let's write some unit tests to make